Why a Canadian herring population is dying off | CBC News

 Canadian scientists have delivered a calamitous fish stock assessment in the southern Gulf of St Lawrence, predicting the spring spawning herring population is on a trajectory toward extinction in 10 years.

-The grim projection was shared earlier this month by the Department of Fisheries and Ocean, just days before the spring herring fishery is set to open in Nova Scotia, New Brunswick, P.E.I. and Quebec.
+The grim projection was shared earlier this month by the Department of Fisheries and Oceans, just days before the spring herring fishery is set to open in Nova Scotia, New Brunswick, P.E.I. and Quebec.

 Predation is killing six of 10 older fish each year and a warming ocean is knocking down a critical food source for young.